Prepare Yourself For Spider-Man: Freshman Year

 Arguably the most notable high school-based Spider-Man comics come in the form of the acclaimed Ultimate Spider-Man series from writer Brian Michael Bendis, which ran for a total of one hundred and sixty issues from 2000 to 2011.
 The primary focus of the first several story arcs was to retell Spider-Man’s origin story and focus on his early adventures within the newly formed 1610 universe, and we were treated to plenty of great stories where Parker struggled to balance his school life with his superhero responsibilities.
 The series was a huge hit with both fans and critics and is often regarded as one of the best Spider-Man publications of all time, so fans who have yet to experience Peter Parker’s adventures in the Ultimate Marvel universe should immediately seek out this highly acclaimed comic.

 Another popular comic taking place during Peter Parker’s teenage years in the 616 continuity was Spider-Man: With Great Power, a five-issue miniseries from 2008.
-Published under the Marvel Knights imprint, With Great Power was written by David Lapham, with Tony Harris providing artwork, and it was praised for offering a mature and realistic depiction of how a socially awkward teenager would react to suddenly developing incredibly superpowers, with Spider-Man practically having a pair attack at one point because he believed he did not save enough people when the colossal Atlantean Beast known as Giganto lays waste to New York City.
+Published under the Marvel Knights imprint, With Great Power was written by David Lapham, with Tony Harris providing artwork, it was praised for offering a mature and realistic depiction of how a socially awkward teenager would react to suddenly developing incredible superpowers.
+Spider-Man was even shown to practically have a panic attack at one point because he believed he did not save enough people when the colossal Atlantean Beast known as Giganto lays waste to New York City.
 This series truly captured the desperation of a teenager who initially believes that his new abilities will make him unstoppable, but who gradually comes to learn that even with his powers, he will never be able to save every single life.
 But he still tries his hardest to make a difference, which makes Spider-Man an ideal role model for readers to look up to.